simosavonen/uftc-frontend/README.md

 ## 🧐 About <a name = "about"></a>

 <p>
 This was a capstone project for a University of Turku <a href="https://tech.utu.fi/fi/full-stack/" rel="noopener">Full Stack bootcamp</a>, which took place between March and August of 2019.
-A <a href="https://github.com/simosavonen/uftc-frontend/graphs/contributors" rel="noopener">team of five</a> was given three months and free hands to design and build it.
+A <a href="https://github.com/simosavonen/uftc-frontend/graphs/contributors" rel="noopener">team of five</a> was given two months and free hands to design and build it.
 Original concept and support was provided by <a href="https://www.ambientia.fi/">Ambientia</a>.
 </p>

 ## 🏁 Getting Started <a name = "getting_started"></a>